By Joanne Jeffries. Last Updated 15th October 2021. Welcome to our loss of sight claims guide where we’ll explain how to

 A common question we are asked in relation to these types of claims is “can head trauma cause loss of eyesight?”
 Head injuries can be caused in a variety of different ways.
 The simplest answer is that yes, a blow to the head caused by a fall, road traffic accident or in another way could cause damage to your vision.
 If you have suffered from vision loss after a head injury, you could be entitled to make a claim for compensation.
 Your claim can be made against the person who was responsible for your head injury.
 Using a personal injury solicitor, such as those which we can provide, is the best way to make a successful loss of sight claim.

 If you work with substances that are hazardous to health, such as chemicals, your employer should have taken the necessary safety precautions to ensure that you are kept safe.
 This could include providing you with the correct and necessary training and equipment.
 If your eyes do come into contact with harsh chemicals, you could experience loss of sight in one eye, or both eyes.
 If you were not provided with the correct equipment or the right training, the risk of this happening can be greatly increased.

 All employers in the UK have a legal duty to care for their workers and protect them from substances hazardous to health, such as chemicals.
-If splashed chemicals or a chemical burn has caused you to suffer vision loss after an eye injury, contact our team to find out whether you can make a blindness claim.
+If splashed chemicals or a chemical burn has caused you to suffer vision loss after an eye injury, contact our team to find out whether you can make a loss of sight claim.

 If you need to make an eye injury claim for an accident in the workplace, we can help you to bring a compensation claim against your employers.
 As we have previously mentioned, all workplaces should be kept safe and employers are legally obligated to reduce risks and get rid of hazards.
 Employers also need to be compliant with industry-specific health and safety legislation.
 These laws cover areas such as: